 - livestock identification to enable effective surveillance and tracing of suspected livestock.

-BSE is a disease for which the WOAH has established official recognition of sanitary risk status in countries in their entirety or in defined zones and compartments, through a transparent, science-based and impartial procedure.
+Classical BSE is a disease for which the WOAH has established official recognition of sanitary risk status in countries in their entirety or in defined zones, through a transparent, science-based and impartial procedure.

-- Negligible risk with regard to the BSE agent for at least 7 years;
+- Negligible risk of the classical BSE agent being recycled within the bovine population for at least the preceding 8 years;

 View the list of WOAH Members with a BSE risk status in the Official Diseases Status section of this page

-As the official BSE status of a country or zone is determined on the basis of an overall assessment of risk, the occurrence of a new BSE case implies a re-assessment of the official risk status only in the event of a change in the epidemiological situation indicating failure of the BSE risk mitigating measures in place.
+As the official BSE status of a country or zone is determined on the basis of an overall assessment of risk, the occurrence of a new indigenous case of classical BSE case implies a re-assessment of the official risk status.

-Members with a disease free status officially recognised by the WOAH must submit an annual reconfirmation form by the end of November every year.
+Members with an animal health status officially recognised by WOAH must submit an annual reconfirmation form by the end of November every year.